Second Reading: Hebrews 9:24-28

 Popular Translation

 24 Christ did not enter a temple made by people, not a copy of heaven.
 No, he entered heaven itself.
 Now he stands before God for us.
-25-26 He is not like the high priest who entered the Temple ever year to sacrifice an animal to God for the sins of the people.
+25-26 He is not like the high priest who entered the Temple every year to sacrifice an animal to God for the sins of the people.
 If he was like that high priest, he would have to offer himself to God over and over.
 And he would have started offering himself when God made everything!

-But now, at the end, God clearly showed everyone his Son s sacrifice.
+But now, at the end, God clearly showed everyone his Son's sacrifice.
 This sacrifice will only happen once.
 And it will forgive the sins of everyone.

-27 Just as everyone dies and then will be judged by God only once, 28 Christ offered himself to God like the animal that the high priest sacrificed to God for the people s sins.
+27 Just as everyone dies and then will be judged by God only once, 28 Christ offered himself to God like the animal that the high priest sacrificed to God for the people's sins.
 Since he died so God could forgive sins, Christ will be seen again by those who wait for him to save them.

 Literal Translation